phpstan/phpstan/README.md

 - `checkstyle`: Creates a checkstyle.xml compatible output.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.
 - `json`: Creates minified .json output without whitespaces.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.
 - `prettyJson`: Creates human readable .json output with whitespaces and indentations.
 Note that you'd have to redirect output into a file in order to capture the results for later processing.
+- `gitlab`: Creates format for use Code Quality widget on GitLab Merge Request.

 ## Class reflection extensions